Qulxis/Collaborative-Spotify-Playlist-System/README.md

 1. Run the file "run.py" in the folder "Collaborative-Spotify-Playlist-Generator/".
 2. Access the url "http://127.0.0.1:8002/" on your local machine and follow along on the user interface.
 Note that generation steps may take longer given large playlists.
 3. Enjoy making your playlists!
+## Breakdown
+A breakdown of our process is contained in the Jupyter Notebook files in src.
+We have demos for using the backend, using Spotipy,visualization and EDA, modeling, and Spark processing of the reference data using Spark.